-Should we conclude from this that the ‘commonwealth is simply all the citizens united’?
-(Olsthoorn 2020, 13) To borrow Bartolus’ words, this would be right if ‘we speak about reality properly’, but dangerously reductive if one follows Hobbes in admitting how real – and necessary – a coordinating fiction, or an intersubjectively shared political imaginary, are (Brito Vieira 2020).
-In Leviathan, Hobbes makes it patently clear that ‘people must save themselves from themselves’ by collectively living by ‘representations of themselves’ which ‘do not simply and wholly coincide with themselves’ (Downes 2015: 58).
+Should we conclude from this that the ‘commonwealth is simply all the citizens united’ (Olsthoorn 2020, 13)?
+To borrow Bartolus’ words, this would be right if ‘we speak about reality properly’, but dangerously reductive if one follows Hobbes in admitting how real – and necessary – a coordinating fiction, or an intersubjectively shared political imaginary, are (Brito Vieira 2020).
+In Leviathan, Hobbes makes it patently clear that ‘people must save themselves from themselves’ by collectively living by ‘representations of themselves’ which ‘do not simply and wholly coincide with themselves’ (Downes 2015, 58).
 This implies two distinct senses (Fossen 2019) in which representation works in Leviathan, as the action of speaking and acting for others, on which we have been focusing, and as imagining or portraying something as something, the meaning to which I want to turn now.
 Both, I submit, combine in bringing into being a commonwealth.
 On the one hand, Hobbes tells us that the state is nothing but us acting in union through a common representative.
 On the other hand, he requires us ‘to believe in the ‘person’ of the commonwealth as something outside [us] and greater than any of [us]’ (Malcolm 2002, 228) and even greater than all of us together.
 Hobbes was convinced that our individual authorization of the sovereign and the relationship of mutual accountability and shared ability in which this placed us sustained the state but did not sustain itself.
 Representation was equally necessary, now understood as the representation of the commonwealth itself as a formidable image of unity that transcended the mere sum of its authorizing parts.
 The latter was, of course, a fiction of the mind, not a true person but a person represented to the collective imagination.
-But Hobbes believed in the unique power of fictions to make the world in their image and elicit a ‘passionate obedience’ whereby naturally enthroned individuals (“self-sovereigns”) would take on the persona of the subject and the ‘logic of authorisation’ would effectively ‘come into play’ (Malcolm 2002: 228).
+But Hobbes believed in the unique power of fictions to make the world in their image and elicit a ‘passionate obedience’ whereby naturally enthroned individuals (“self-sovereigns”) would take on the persona of the subject and the ‘logic of authorisation’ would effectively ‘come into play’ (Malcolm 2002, 228).
 The fiction of a Leviathan state, with power to (con)form the wills and actions of its subjects, for the sake of the commodious benefits of peace, and to avert any fall back into the wretchedness of nature, could not ‘have reality for us without us doing the work of imagining it as such, and without us engaging in the practices that keep that imaginary alive’ (Ferguson 2012, 74).
 A failure to hold a simultaneous vision of the state as us and as something different and bigger than us (i.e., as ruler), and to perform accordingly, could easily slide into a failure of state.
 Our best protection is to stick with it.

+References

 Abizadeh, Arash.
 2013.
 “The Representation of Hobbesian Sovereignty: Leviathan as Mythology”.
 In Hobbes Today: Insights for the 21st Century, edited by S.A.
 Lloyd, 113-52.
 Cambridge: Cambridge University Press.